Large Deviations for Processes in Random Environments with Jumps: Processes in Random Environments with Teleports

+One of the main unsolved questions is the continuity of $\Phi$.
+We are only able to prove that $k\mapsto \Phi\left(\frac lk\right)$ is concave for fixed $l\in\mathbb R^d$, which gives the continuity in $k$.
+However, it would be very interesting to see the continuity of the $\Phi$ as a function defined on a domain from $\mathbb R^d$.
+Ideas developed in this paper can't be directly applied because the hitting times of hyperplanes can't be easily replaced by the hitting times of dihedral angles (or some other interfaces) in the proofs of the previous theorems.
+The said difficulty appears even in the discrete case.

 {\em Acknowledgements.} I would like to thank my advisor, professor Fraydoun Rezakhanlou, for formulating the probability model that was studied here and for excellent ideas and advices on how to approach the problem.
 I would also like to thank Firas Rassoul-Agha and Atilla Yilmaz for numerous discussions.
+I am also very grateful to the referee for pointing out mistakes and for giving nice comments and ideas for simplifying certain proofs.